 3 – Validate their Feelings

 Go for the feelings not the story or the behaviour.
 At this point, when your child is angry, they do not care if they are right or wrong.
 They want to know that you get it and you are going to help them with all this horrible anger they are feeling inside.
 In fact, if you keep telling them what they have done wrong, they will just be more sad.
 See feelings as an energy that is there to give a message.
 In this instance: I don’t like the word no. Help the energy on its way and watch it change to tears as the disappointment of not being able to have something appears.

 4 – Set Boundaries

 You can set boundaries with empathy.
-This script written for when a child finds it hard to leave the playground demonstrates how this works beautifully.
 My online learning pack for parents ‘No More Power Struggles will also give you an easy step by step guide to setting boundaries with empathy.
 When children feel better, they do better.
 They don’t need punishment to learn life’s lessons and besides it doesn’t work.
 It only makes them more angry.
-You can watch this video to learn more about that.

 5 – Stay Calm